Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

-{\bf Proof.} The statement follows from Lemma \ref{ltrop2}.
-First, we construct a parameterized tropical limit of $C$.
-By construction, the corresponding plane marked tropical curve $(\Gamma,\bp,h)$ has genus $g'\le g$ and degree $\Delta'$ either equal to $\Delta$, or obtained from $\Delta$ by replacing certain disjoint submultisets of $\Delta$ by sums of their vectors.
-Observe that the case when $g'=g$, $\Delta'=\Delta$, and $(\Gamma,\bp,h)$ has only bivalent and non-flat trivalent vertices, all of genus zero, is not possible: by \cite[Lemmas 3.5 and 3.9]{Shustin2005} a deformation of such a tropical limit yields a nodal curve.
-Thus, in view of the general position of the configuration $\bx$, $(\Gamma,\bp,h)$ must be of one of the types listed in Lemma \ref{ltrop2}(1): \begin{itemize}\item In case (i), we obtain either an elliptic non-flat trivalent vertex (cuspidal fragment E), or an elliptic edge (cuspidal fragment C). \item In case (ii) we obtain a rational four-valent vertex (cuspidal fragment A). \item In case (iii) we obtain a flat cycle (cuspidal fragment D). \item In case (iv) we obtain a flat trivalent vertex incident to two ends of $\Gamma$ (cuspidal fragment B). \item In case (v) we obtain a flat rational trivalent vertex incident to at least two bounded edges (cuspidal fragment B). \end{itemize}
+{\bf Proof.} We derive the statement from Lemma \ref{ltrop2}.
+Consider the simplified PTL of $C$.
+In general, the corresponding plane marked tropical curve $(\Gamma,\bp,h,\widehat g)$ has genus $g'\le g$ and degree $\deg(\Gamma,h)$ either equal to $\Delta^*$, or obtained from $\Delta^*$ by replacing certain disjoint submultisets of $\Delta^*$ by sums of their vectors.
+Observe that the case when $g'=g$, $\deg(\Gamma,h)=\Delta$, and $(\Gamma,\bp,h,\widehat g)$ has only bivalent and non-flat trivalent vertices, all of genus zero, and all edges of genus zero, is not possible, since it cannot be the limit of a cuspidal curve (cf., Section \ref{nod-mod}).
+Thus, in view of the general position of the configuration $\bx$, $(\Gamma,\bp,h)$ must be of one of the types listed in Lemma \ref{ltrop2}(i-v): \begin{itemize}\item In case (i), we obtain either an elliptic non-flat trivalent vertex (cuspidal fragment E), or an elliptic edge (cuspidal fragment C). \item In case (ii) we obtain a rational four-valent vertex (cuspidal fragment A). \item In case (iii) we obtain a flat cycle (cuspidal fragment D). \item In case (iv) we obtain a flat trivalent vertex incident to two ends of $\Gamma$ (cuspidal fragment B). \item In case (v) we obtain a flat rational trivalent vertex incident to at least two bounded edges (cuspidal fragment B). \end{itemize}

-Finally, we notice that, from the above cited \cite[Lemmas 3.5 and 3.9]{Shustin2005} follows that the tropicalization of the cuspidal singularity of $C$ lies in the cuspidal tropical fragment, except maybe for the case of Lemma \ref{ltrop2}(1iv).
+Finally, we notice that, it follows from \cite[Lemmas 3.5 and 3.9]{Shustin2005} that the rational limit curves, corresponding to rational trivalent vertices of $(\Gamma,\bp,h)$ outside the cuspidal fragment, are purely nodal and that the deformation of the singularities $A_{2\ell-1}$ at the intersection points of limit curves with a common toric divisor, dual to an edge of $(\Gamma,\bp,h,\widehat g)$ outside the cuspidal fragment, also yields only nodal singular points.
+Hence, the tropicalization of the cuspidal singularity of $C$ lies in the cuspidal tropical fragment, except maybe for the case of Lemma \ref{ltrop2}(iv).
 Below, in Lemma \ref{lmod} we show that this case does not occur. \proofend

+\begin{lemma} Under the hypotheses of Theorem \ref{tuc1}, a tropicalization of a curve $C\in V_{\Delta,g}(A_2)$ passing through $\bw$ cannot be a cuspidal tropical curve $(\Gamma,\bp,h)$ of degree $\Delta^*$ and genus $g$ that contains a flat trivalent vertex incident to two ends of $\Gamma$. \end{lemma}